robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

 Using a configuration file
 ----------------------------------------

+You can also use a configuration file to initialize the Embedded C client library.
 The function 'initialize\_configfile' takes the configuration file path as a parameter.

 .. code:: c